 Dr. Anthony Fauci, infectious disease specialist turned reluctant celebrity, has shared his expertise and insights with the country as we battle COVID-19.
 You may not realize it, but Fauci has also taught us about financial planning.
 If that sounds like a stretch, listen to what he has to say.

-“The kinds of mitigation issues that are going on right now, the things that we’re seeing in this country, this physical separation at the same time as we’re preventing an influx of cases coming in, I think that’s going to go a long way to preventing us from becoming an Italy,” (Dr. Fauci on “Face the Nation” 3/23/20).
+“The kinds of mitigation issues that are going on right now, the things that we see in this country, this physical separation at the same time as we’re preventing an influx of cases coming in, I think that’s going to go a long way to preventing us from becoming an Italy,” (Dr. Fauci on “Face the Nation” 3/23/20).

 “We have to have something in place that is efficient and that we can rely on, and we’re not there yet,” (Dr. Fauci, interview with the AP 04/14/20).

 Dr. Fauci warns us that reopening the economy will require a reliable plan to be successful.
-Whether we are looking at reopening the world’s largest economy or looking at planning a successful retirement, Dr. Fauci is right- we need a plan.
-At Greenspring we will work with you to develop a financial plan tailored to your personal situation to help you achieve your financial goals.
+Whether we are looking at reopening the world’s largest economy or planning a successful retirement, Dr. Fauci is right- we need a plan.
+At Greenspring, we will work with you to develop a financial plan tailored to your personal situation to help you achieve your financial goals.

 “My interest in medicine stems from my keen interest in people, in asking questions and solving problems,” Dr. Fauci said in 1989.
-At Greenspring, our interest in financial planning stems from the fact that at our core we truly care about our clients.
-We take pride in helping clients achieve the best outcome possible as we work side-by-side with them to embark on a successful financial track and to stay on that track.
-Dr. Fauci took the words right out of our mouth.
+At Greenspring, our interest in financial planning stems from the fact that we truly care about our clients at our core.
+We take pride in helping clients achieve the best outcome possible as we work side-by-side with them to embark on a successful financial track and stay on that track.
+Dr. Fauci took the words right out of our mouths.